 from the date of application for said permit.
 Failure to issue a Certificate of Appropriateness or to issue a written determination to suspend action on the application within thirty (30) days of the application date shall be deemed a

 refusal to grant a Certificate of Appropriateness for the demolition or removal, provided that the determination period may be extended an additional thirty (30) days by written stipulation of the applicant and the Landmarks Commission.
 If the Landmarks Commission determines to suspend action on the application, the Commission and the applicant shall undertake serious and continuing discussions for the purpose of finding a mutually agreeable method of saving the subject property.
 Furthermore, during this time the owner shall take whatever steps are necessary to prevent further deterioration of the building.
 At the end of the one year period the Landmarks Commission shall act on the suspended application by either granting or refusing to grant a Certificate of Appropriateness for the proposed demolition or removal.
 (Am. by Ord.
-9085, 1-29-87)
+9085, 1-29-87)3.
+Standards.

 In determining whether to issue a Certificate of Appropriateness for any demolition, the Landmarks Commission shall consider and may give decisive weight to any or all of the following: